sdfergus/week1-day1/README.md

-"# week1-day1 of my MBA Concentration in Web Dev & Design <3"
+"# week1-day1 of my MBA's Concentration in Web Dev & Design <3"